 What fuels desire, truly, is in you.

 No, it’s not just about how you look.
 It’s also not about your outfit or your success or anything else that makes up the superficial aspects of your life.
 Desire comes from you.

 If you want to be desired, you must feel desire.
 If you want to feel desire, you have to feel secure in yourself.
-Relationship therapist Esther Perel discusses this in detail in a TED talk about desire and long-term relationships, but the lessons remain the same for all of us.
+Relationship therapist Esther Perel discusses this in detail in a TED talk about desire and long-term relationships.
+But the lessons remain the same for all of us.

 We are open to desire when we feel confident, radiant and free.
 These qualities enable us to feel more secure in ourselves and thus open the door for desire to come in.

-This might be moderately frustrating advice since it again requires more self-compassion and perhaps some work on ourselves – things that aren’t as easy as throwing on a great outfit or getting your hair done (though that can certainly help!).
+This might be moderately frustrating advice since, again, it requires more self-compassion and perhaps some work on ourselves — things that aren’t as easy as throwing on a great outfit or getting your hair done (though that certainly can help!).
 But that doesn’t mean you have to hide out until you’re fully confident in who you are.
 There is one way to get there faster:

 Discover your element.

 We all have one thing that, when we do it, we feel totally in our element.
 For me, it’s dancing.
 I’ve been dancing since I was five years old and still nothing (not even my second love: writing) makes me feel more confident and alive.
 Even when I don’t feel good about my physical appearance, or I’m having a crappy day, getting out on the dance floor can wash all the negative feelings away.